 The beauty is that the tours are flexible.
 There are options for 1 day, 3 days, or 4 days, depending on what your schedule is and how much time you want to spend in the area itself.
 We recommend the 3 or 4-day option as it covers the most.

 Most Salar de Uyuni, including ours, meant spending four days locked in a jeep with three other travelers and a cook while our amiable Bolivian driver took us through an increasingly unbelievable array of natural wonders.
 This is the best way to see the Uyuni salt flats in my opinion.

 We have included a map below to give you an idea of where in Bolivia the slat flats are in relation to the rest of the country.

 Where do Bolivia Salt Flats Tours Start From?

-The beauty of the Salt flats being so popular is that tours to the area start from a number of different places.
-For the most part, the length of your salt flats tour will determine where you start from.
+The beauty of the Salt Flats being so popular is that tours to the area start from a number of different places.
+For the most part, the length of your salt flats tour will determine where you start.